stackbuilders/propel/README.md

 Once you figure out the options that work for you, just put a .propel file in the root of your project.
 Command line parameters override the options found in the configuration file.

+## Credits

+Thanks to Jose Carrion (http://joselo.github.com/) for pair programming with me for several hours during the development of Propel.